brianmcn/Zelda1RandoTools/doc/use.md

 There are 9 tabs for the 9 dungeons.

 <a id="dungeon-inset">The right column of each tab has an inset with this dungeon's triforce and items</a>, so you can edit them without having to mouse all the way to the top of the app.
+Other dungeon tracking marks have no semantic meaning to the tracker, and can be used by the player however they see fit.

 ![Dungeon inset screenshot](screenshots/dungeon-inset.png)

+When your mouse is inside the dungeon map area, the location of that dungeon will be highlighted on the overworld map.

+#### Doors

 Doors between rooms are simple, and have four states: